The Singers Tale. Open. The Proms at The Albery Hall with The Shout. Proms. Live. A 5 minute listen.

 Voices of approval for THE SHOUT AT THE PROMS

-Sunday August 6, 2006
+George Hall Sunday, August 6, 2006 The Observer

-Proms 20, 21, 24, 25, 26
+Proms 20, 21, 24, 25, 26 Royal Albert Hall, London SW7

 After the first performance of a new work, composers sometimes have to wait years for a second.
-A few hours after the first realisation of his choral piece We Turned on the Light in an afternoon Prom (20) given by the BBC Scottish Symphony under Martyn Brabbins last Saturday, Orlando Gough heard it again that evening with the BBC Symphony under David Robertson.
+A few hours after the first realisation of his choral piece, We Turned on the Light, in an afternoon Prom (20) given by the BBC Scottish Symphony under Martyn Brabbins last Saturday, Orlando Gough heard it again that evening with the BBC Symphony under David Robertson.
 It went down a storm on both occasions.

 These two Proms celebrated the singing voice.
-Getting the afternoon event off to a flying start was an atmospheric opener by Gough called, aptly, Open, which featured the mesmerising vocalism of Carol Grimes and Manickam Yogeswaran, among others, ricocheting around the Albert Hall at all levels and from every direction.
+Getting the afternoon event off to a flying start was an atmospheric opener by Gough, called aptly Open, which featured the mesmerising vocalism of Carol Grimes and Manickam Yogeswaran, among others, ricocheting around the Albert Hall at all levels and from every direction.

 THE PROMS ALBERT HALL LONDON

+Saturday, JULY 29th, 2.30.
+7.30.
 Orlando Gough/Caryl Churchill

-We Turned on the Light (10 mins)
+We Turned on the Light (10 mins) (BBC commission; first realisation)

-Orlando Gough introduces his choir The Shout and the new collaborative choral work they will be helping to create for this year’s Proms ‘Voice’ day.
+Orlando Gough introduces his choir, The Shout, and the new collaborative choral work they will be helping to create for this year’s Proms ‘Voice’ day.

 Amo, amas, amat… amateur.
 It doesn’t mean you’re no good, it means you do it for love.
 The new piece we’ll be making for the Proms takes its inspiration from a mysterious, haunting, repetitive medieval poem, ‘There was a man of double deed’, which lists a catastrophic chain of consequences, ending eventually in death, that result from an apparently innocent action – ‘sowed his garden full of seed’.
 With a new text by playwright Caryl Churchill, this form is applied to a contemporary issue of fierce importance – climate change – and becomes a kind of choral dance of death, playful but terrifying.”